sinchan-s/graphython/README.md

 Graphython app is a graph making program.
 It makes matplotlib graphs more easy to visualize.
 This program takes n_rows x 2_columns.

+The commented code in the main.py are intentioned for projrct scope expansion in the deconvolution of curves space

 ## Requirements
 Python 3.6+
 * NumPy (`pip install numpy`)